UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Place recycling bins in convenient locations like the kitchen and bathroom to make it an easy habit.

 When you are settling into your new home, establishing a smart recycling system early can make the habit stick seamlessly.
 In the kitchen, create a designated station near the trash can, but ensure it is close enough to the sink that rinsing isn’t an annoying chore.
-If you have to walk completely across the room to rinse a can, you are significantly less likely to do it.
+If you have to walk completely across the room to rinse a can, you are significantly less likely to actually do it.

 3. Establish a collection routine: Once a week, right before trash day, take a quick walk through your home and empty these smaller baskets directly into your primary kitchen or outdoor bin.